How to Calculate Pain and Suffering After a Car Accident in Clearwater

 Pain and suffering describe the physical and psychological distress you suffer after getting injured because of another person’s negligent or deliberate actions.
 These adverse outcomes may affect your ability to perform daily living activities.
 So, you might be eligible for pain and suffering damages if car accident injuries affect your ability to walk, eat, work, sleep, take baths, or drive as you did before the accident.

-The severity of the limitations of your injuries serves as the benchmark for calculating pain and suffering losses.
+The severity of the limitations of your injuries serves as the benchmark for your pain and suffering calculation.
 Putting a price tag on these non-economic losses is not an easy task.
 It is, for instance, hard to quantify the cost of getting confined to a wheelchair due to an accident.
 The same applies to awarding a reasonable settlement or compensation to a parent who will never get to play with his or her children.

 Pain and suffering damages fall into two separate categories, including: